THE PREMIER MARKETPLACE FOR REAL GEMS

 Andalusite Gemstone Properties

 Not every andalusite gemstone on the market is created equal.
-Its value depends on certain andalusite crystal properties, in this case: color, clarity, and cut.
+Its value depends on certain andalusite crystal properties, in this case: color, cut, clarity, carat weight, and treatments.

 Color